How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Reviewing important documents

-To protect both parties involved:
+To protect both parties:

 • DO NOT transfer LLC interests unless you have completed a buy-sell agreement that includes how, when, and who can sell their membership interest.